michaldziuba03/code-samples/social-login/README.md

 I have seen many tutorials and articles about social login in Node.js, and most of them don't cover the actual integration with the database.
 This article is not a typical tutorial.
 I just want to discuss the tricky parts of social authentication.
 We will discuss possible database schemas and common mistakes I have observed in other people's code.
 If you are struggling with a similar problem, I hope you will find this text helpful.

 ## OAuth 2.0 standard
 We cannot discuss social authentication without mentioning the OAuth 2 standard.
+This standard is a core of most Passport.js strategies, so I think it's important to understand at least the data flow.

+### OAuth 2.0 flow example (simplified)
+1. User clicks `Continue with GitHub` button.
+2. Button redirects user to GitHub authorization page.
+3. After successful authorization, GitHub redirects user back to our application (to callback endpoint) and send `code` in query params.
+4. Our application exchange `code` value for access token by sending code, client id and client secret to GitHub servers.
+5. Our application sends an authorized request (with obtained access token) to the GitHub API and retrieves the profile of authorized user.
+6. Now we can use that profile data to login or register new account in our system.